 Irish Leaving Certificate: B2B2C1C1 to include English (or a subject requiring the use of English) Maths or a Science subject is required at Ordinary Grade C1 or above.

 Alternative qualification: Equivalent qualifications, e.g. SQA, BTEC, S/NVQs, overseas qualifications and access programmes will be considered on an individual basis.
 Applications from students with non-standard qualifications or work experience are welcomed.
 Entry to year 1 may be possible with any (non-cognate or cognate) HNC or HND.

-Degree Link Programme: A relevant HNC from one of our partner FE colleges may be concidered for year 2 entry.
-A relevant HND from one of our partner FE colleges may be concidered for year 3 entry.
+Degree Link Programme: A relevant HNC from one of our partner FE colleges may be considered for year 2 entry.
+A relevant HND from one of our partner FE colleges may be considered for year 3 entry.
 Advanced entry can only be obtained with B Grade minimums in both HNC and HND grade units.